 The site, Dealing With Creationism In Astronomy also looks at this piece of creative creation 'science'.

 Now isn't that an interesting example of how creation 'science' works?
 One 'scientist' comes up with the required answer and another 'scientist' presents that as authoritative.
-It's then left to the unfortunate customer who is probably singularly ill-equipped to question it, to check it's validity and satisfy him or herself that it's good science.
-But then most customers for this stuff are just looking for something to confirm what they think they already know anyway and just want the reassurance than 'scientists' agree with them.
+It's then left to the unfortunate customer who is probably singularly ill-equipped to question it, to check its validity and satisfy him or herself that it's good science.
+But then most customers for this stuff are just looking for something to confirm their existing bias and just want the reassurance than 'scientists' agree with them.
 Nice work if you can get it.

 |Earth during 'Creation Week'?|